-Lake of the Woods offers best value and hills in central Illinois
+Lake of the Woods Golf Course in Mahomet: The best value and hills in central Illinois

 Well, most of the golf courses, anyway.

-One notable exception is Hartwell C. Howard Lake of the Woods Golf Course in Mahomet, Ill.
-This municipal track is part of the Forest Preserve District of Champaign County, so it not only has trees and - gasp! - hills, but also boasts green fees less than $25.
+One notable exception is Lake of the Woods Golf Course in Mahomet, Ill.
+This municipal track is part of the Forest Preserve District of Champaign County, so it not only has trees and -- gasp! -- hills, but also boasts green fees less than $25.

 In fact, if you come to town and ask around for the best course in the area, more likely than not, you'll be pointed toward Lake of the Woods.

 'I don't think we're in Champaign anymore, Toto'

 Mahomet lies just 12 minutes away from the University of Illinois campus, and it comes as a welcome surprise to discover that here in the Sangamon River basin, there are indeed some rolling hills, mature stands of hardwood, and natural water hazards.

 All of these unexpected topographical features converge impressively at Lake of the Woods, where golfers find tee shots over water, elevated greens, and tree-lined fairways.
 In fact, aside from a well-planned and executed renovation program that has been underway since 1998, the essential character of this classic Robert Bruce Harris design has changed little since it opened in 1950.

 Harris, whose course credits include The Playboy Club at Lake Geneva, designed numerous municipal courses in the 1950s and '60s.
 One of the prerequisites for layouts at the time was ease of maintenance.
 As such, greenside bunkers at such courses -- including Lake of the Woods -- were set well back from the greens to allow regular mowers through.